-Shipping from USA and EU
+Shipping from USA -EU-UK

 Why should I upgrade to an SDR RX?